developmichal/developmichal/README.md

-# 👋 Hi there, I'm Michal Dror
+# Michal Dror

-I'm a passionate developer with experience in web development, databases, and modern frameworks like Angular and Node.js.
+## ✨About Me

+Software developer with practical experience and extensive professional knowledge, with systems thinking and the ability to lead technological processes from idea to implementation.
+Excellent at writing clean and innovative code, learns quickly and strives to constantly develop.
+Responsible and highly committed, works well in a team and deals effectively with complex challenges..

 ## 💼 Skills